 Our Students Have Come From All Over the World!

 Ghulam Rasool, one of our Fulbright scholars, received a summer 2017 research award from the College of Arts and Letters to support his thesis research in Pakistan.

 Laura Bowman received the 2017-2018 Shigeo and Isako Imamura English Language Teaching Fellowship from the English Language Center at MSU.
 He has also been awarded a Language Fellowship in Undergraduate Teaching and Learning with the Residential College in the Arts and Humanities for 2018-2019.

 Alumni can stay in touch on Facebook!

 From the 2017 graduating class:

-- Paola Romero Molina will be teaching at UNICA, a bilingual Spanish-English university in Bogota, Colombia.
+- Paola Romero Molina is teaching at UNICA, a bilingual Spanish-English university in Bogota, Colombia.